libertywing/yanwang.github.io/index.md

 My name is 王琰 (Yan Wang).
 I am currently the NLP topic owner of miHoYo.
 Proir to that, I was a senior researcher at Tencent AI Lab, working on Dialogue and Text Generation.
 I recieved my Ph.D. degree at City University of Hong Kong (CityU) in July 2017, under the instructions of Prof. Hanxiong Li.
 You can reach me through yanwang.branden(at)gmail.com

 ## News
+- 2023/11: Paper "Large Language Models Meet Harry Potter: A Bilingual Dataset for Aligning LLMs with Characters", accepted by EMNLP findings, see you guys in Singapore!
 - 2023/05: Demo paper, "Effidit: An Assistant for Improving Writing Efficiency", accepted by ACL 2023.
 - 2023/01: One **milestone paper**, "Copy is All You Need", accepted by ICLR 2023.
 - 2022/09: One papers accepted by Neurips 2022.